Suniel-Dev/Restaurant-page/README.md

- # Project Name: Responsive restaurant webpage.
+ # Project Name: Restaurant webpage for Luigi's Pizzeria.

 # Description

- Creating a restaurant webpage.
+ Creating a responsive restaurant webpage.

 ## Built With